Directional differentiability for solution operators of sweeping processes with convex polyhedral admissible sets: Introduction

 \item \Cref{th:main_summary} demonstrates that solution maps of EVIs may fail to be directionally differentiable even if the admissible set and the considered input space are very well behaved.
 In particular, directional non-differentiability may also occur when the solution mapping of an EVI like \eqref{eq:sweep_EVI_strong} is considered on the space $H^1((0,T);\R^d)$, which is, to our knowledge, the most popular choice for the control space in the field of optimal control of rate-independent EVIs; see \cite[Section 4]{Herzog2022}, \cite[Section 5]{BrokateChristof2023}.

 \item The system \eqref{eq:char_sys_1} and the fact that the directional derivatives $\delta$ in case \ref{main_sum:item:I} of \Cref{th:main_summary} can be discontinuous from both the left and the right at some times $t\in (0,T)$ (see \cref{ex:left_righ_jump}) indicate that, for the evolution variational inequality \eqref{eq:sweep_EVI_strong}, it is in general not possible to write down a ``classical'' auxiliary EVI which characterizes the directional derivatives of the solution map $\SS$.
-(We are not aware, at least, of any form of integration theory that is able to handle integrators with such discontinuities and simultaneously yields an auxiliary problem that is uniquely solvable.)
 A unique characterization of the directional derivatives is apparently only possible in \ref{main_sum:item:I} by means of the combination of the ``very weak'' variational inequality in \eqref{eq:char_sys_1} and the separate jump conditions $\delta(t) = \pi_{\ZZ(y(t))}(\delta(t-))$ and $\delta(t+) = \pi_{V^+(t)}(\delta(t))$.
 This is a major difference to both the results for the one-dimensional play and stop in \cite{Brokate2021} (for which the directional derivatives of the solution map satisfy $\delta(t) \in \{\delta(t-), \delta(t+)\}$ for all $t \in [0,T]$) and elliptic variational inequalities; see \cite[Theorem 1.4.1]{ChristofPhd2018} and \cite[Theorem 4.1]{ChristofWachsmuth2020}. \end{itemize}